SimonPlanje/DatingApp/README.md

 ```

 Now the server should start without any issues.
-To start the server type the following in your terminal:
+To start the server type the following into your terminal:
 ```js
 node index.js
 ```